-I am a Google Fellow and the head of the office of Cross-Google Engineering (XGE) which is responsible for company-wide technical coordination.
-Between 2015 and 2020 I was a VP of Engineering in Google Maps before leading the Core team.
-In my earlier days at Google I was a software engineering in Search and served as the technical lead for our computing infrastructure.
-My technical interests range from distributed systems software to the design of Google's computing platform.
-While at Google I have co-authored articles on warehouse-scale computing, energy proportionality and storage system reliability.
+I am a Google Fellow and the head of the office of Cross-Google Engineering (xGE) which is responsible for company-wide technical coordination.
+In my time at Google I have worked as a VP of Engineering in the Core and Maps teams, and as the technical leader in areas such as Google Search and the design of Google‘s computing platform.
+I have co-authored research articles in areas such as computer architecture, energy efficient computing and distributed systems.
 I also co-wrote "The Datacenter as a Computer", the first textbook to describe the architecture of warehouse-scale computing systems, now in its 3rd edition.
 Before Google I was a member of the research staff at Digital Equipment Corporation and Compaq, where our group did some of the pioneering research on modern multi-core microprocessors.

-I am a Fellow of the Association for Computing Machinery (ACM) and the American Association for the Advancement of Science and a member of the National Academy of Engineering and of the American Academy of Arts and Sciences, and the recipient of the 2020 ACM/IEEE Computer Society Eckert Mauchly award.
-I was the program chair of ACM ISCA'09 and a National Academy of Engineering Gilbreth Lectureship awardee in 2012.
-From 2013-2019 I served on the National Academies' Computer Science and Telecommunications Board.
-I have been a keynote speaker at several top-tier research conferences and a guest lecturer at Stanford and PUC-Rio, Brazil.
+I am a Fellow of the Association for Computing Machinery, and the American Association for the Advancement of Science, a member of the National Academy of Engineering and of the American Academy of Arts and Sciences, and the recipient of the 2020 ACM/IEEE Computer Society Eckert Mauchly award.
+From 2013-2019 I have served on the National Academies' Computer Science and Telecommunications Board.

 I hold B.S. and M.S. degrees in Electrical Engineering from the Pontifícia Universidade Católica of Rio de Janeiro, and a Ph.D. in Computer Engineering from the University of Southern California.